leleliu008/ndk-pkg/README.md

 - you can look for packages that have been published to `mavenCentral` via visiting follwoing websites:
     - https://repo1.maven.org/maven2/com/fpliu/ndk/pkg/prefab/android/21/
     - https://search.maven.org/search?q=com.fpliu.ndk.pkg.prefab
-- If packages that have been published to `mavenCentral` doesn't meet your needs, you can install package then depoloy it to `mavenLocal` via running following commands:
+- If packages that have been published to `mavenCentral` doesn't meet your needs, you can install package then deploy it to `mavenLocal` via running following commands:
     ```bash
     ndk-pkg install libpng
-    ndk-pkg deployToMavenLocalRepo libpng 21
+    ndk-pkg deploy  libpng 21 mavenLocal
     ```
     enables `mavenLocal` repository in `build.gradle`
     ```gradle